 You’ve probably never thought about that before.
 You know your heart, liver, and kidneys are organs, but it’s not often that eyes are thought of in this way.
 When you make that realization, it becomes easier to understand why treating them with the same care and attention as your other organs is extremely important.

 In order to keep your other organs healthy, you might exercise, try to eat well, drink plenty of water, and take supplements.
 You should do the same for your eyes.
 It turns out that dehydration and drinking water that’s of poor quality can greatly and negatively affect eye health.
 Your eyes, just like any other organ, need plenty of clean water in order to function well.
 Drinking more clean, filtered water is one of the easiest and best things you can do for your eye health.

 It’s also important to know that the multivitamin you may take for general health is great for your eyes, too.
-Getting enough vitamins and minerals for your eyes, like Vitamins D, C, E, A, and more, is essential in keeping your eyes healthy both in the present and in the long run.
+Getting enough minerals and vitamins for your eyes, like Vitamins D, C, E, A, and more, is essential in keeping your eyes healthy both in the present and in the long run.
 Changes you make today could mean the difference between great vision and poor vision as you age.

 Good Nutrition is Preventative Medicine

 When you begin to look at nutrition like a form of preventative medicine, you will likely get more motivated to change your eating habits.
 Would you rather eat more vegetables or swallow a handful of pills every day?
 When you think of it this way, the answer comes easily.